The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplist Design

-Multiversion Concurrency Control (MVCC) is an optimistic concurrency control technique used in database management systems.
-MVCC keeps multiple copies of each data item that is being modified.
-Each user can see a {\em snapshot} of the database at a particular time corresponding to the time when the user's transaction has started.
+Multiversion Concurrency Control (MVCC) is an optimistic concurrency control technique that keeps a copy of each data item that is being modified.
+Each user sees a {\em snapshot} of the database at the time when the user's transaction starts.
 Snapshot isolation~\cite{berenson1995critique} guarantees that a transaction, say $T$, observes a database that is produced by all the transactions that are committed before $T$ starts.
-Studies have been conducted to compare multiversion concurrency control algorithms, e.g.,~\cite{bernstein1983multiversion, reed1978naming}.
+Studies compare MVCC algorithms, e.g.,~\cite{bernstein1983multiversion, reed1978naming}.

+{\bf KiWi~\cite{basin2020kiwi}.} KiWi is a key-value map built on top of a lock-free skiplist that employs MVCC.
+KiWi supports long atomic range searches.
+Version number is managed by range searches that are less frequent.
+Write may overwrite the data without updating the version number.

+{\bf Nitro~\cite{lakshman2016nitro}.} The Nitro storage engine uses a latch-free skiplist as its core index.
+It supports MVCC.
+Multiple versions of a key can co-exist in the skiplist with the latest version considered as a higher key.
+Deletes in Nitro logically mark the data as deleted.
+To avoid searching obsolete data, a dedicated thread responsible for garbage collection periodically removes obsolete nodes~\cite{lakshman2016nitro}.